vdaas/vald/dockers/dev/README.md

 <!-- Get Started -->
 <!-- Vald Agent NGT requires more chapter Agent Standalone -->

-`vald-dev-container` is used for contributing Vald project.
+`vald-dev-container` is used for contributing to Vald's project.

 ```bash
 docker pull vdaas/vald-dev-container